Records of prime ministers of the United Kingdom: Most children

 The most prolific prime minister was apparently Lord Grey who in wedlock fathered ten sons and six daughters in addition to one illegitimate daughter by Georgiana Cavendish, Duchess of Devonshire who was subsequently raised by Grey's parents.

+Had children in office

+Four prime ministers are known to have fathered children while in office: Lord John Russell (two sons, George (1848) and Francis (1849)), Tony Blair (one son, Leo (2000)), David Cameron (one daughter, Florence (2010)) and Boris Johnson (one son, Wilfred (2020) and one daughter, Romy (2021)).

+Russell and Johnson also have the rare distinction of fathering further children after leaving Downing Street.
+David Lloyd George possibly had a daughter with his mistress Frances Stevenson after leaving office, but the historical consensus is that it is unlikely that he was her father.

+No female prime minister has ever given birth in office.

 Kindred PMs

 At least 24 British prime ministers were related to at least one other prime minister by blood or marriage.

 Fathers and sons

 Two sets of father and son have successively held the office: